hackclub/hackclub/workshops/image_editor/README.md

 ![CSS Result](https://cloud-i0vj1gzw6.vercel.app/0image.png)

-Repl.it should have automatically linked the `style.css` file for you, but if you don't see your changes reflect when you click the green "Run" button at the top, try adding this line to the `<head>` in your `index.html` file:
+Repl.it should have automatically linked the `style.css` file for you, but if you don't see your changes reflect when you click the green "Run" button at the top, make sure you have this line in the `<head>` in your `index.html` file:

 ```html
 <link rel="stylesheet" href="style.css">